Skip to content

 How to prevent flour tortillas from getting soggy in enchiladas?

-In the refrigerator: Let your leftover breakfast enchiladas come to room temperature and then transfer them to a storage container with a tight-fitting lid.
-You can store them in the refrigerator for up to two days.
+• In the refrigerator: Cool enchiladas to room temperature then transfer them to an airtight container and store them in the refrigerator for up to two days.

-To reheat a portion of breakfast enchiladas, put some on a microwave-safe plate and heat in the microwave for 1 minute or until heated through.
-If you want to reheat the entire dish of enchiladas, then cover the dish with foil and pop them back into your oven preheated to 350°F and heat for 20 – 30 minutes until they’re warmed through.
+• Reheat: To reheat just a portion, place on microwave-safe plate and heat in the microwave for 1 minute or until heated through.
+If you want to reheat the entire dish cover the dish with foil and place in oven at 350°F and for 20 – 30 minutes until warmed through.

 Breakfast enchiladas on a white plate.

-Other favorite breakfast recipes include these Mexican-inspired breakfast tacos or breakfast burritos and no one ever turns down a classic like biscuits and gravy!
+Other favorite breakfast recipes include scrambled eggs, breakfast sliders and no one ever turns down a classic like biscuits and gravy!

 More Breakfast Recipes